goldfish07/ResChiper/README.md

 obfuscation, specifying mapping files, white-listing resources, and more.

 - `enableObfuscation`: Enable or disable resource obfuscation.<br>
+- `obfuscationMode`: to obfuscate only directories set `obfuscationMode = "dir"`, to obfuscate only files set `obfuscationMode = "file"` and to obfuscate both directory and files set `obfuscationMode = "default"`.<br>
 - `enableFilterStrings`: Input the unused file splits by lines to support remove strings.<br>
 - `enableFileFiltering`: Support for filtering files in the bundle package.
 Currently only supports filtering in the `META-INFO/` and `lib/` paths.<br>